trinitronx/trinitronx.github.io_cv/index.md

 - Maintained Terraform Infrastructure as Code & Blackbox credential Repositories with SRE team
 - Migrated RancherOS cluster to Kubernetes (EKS) in the Cloud (AWS) using Terraform, ArgoCD, Atlantis, & Terragrunt
-- Designed & optimized CI/CD pipelines using parallel jobs with GitHub Actions workflows and Jenkins + Jenkinsfiles
+- Designed & optimized CI/CD pipelines using parallel jobs with GitHub Actions workflows, advanced Bash scripting, Makefiles, and Jenkins + Jenkinsfiles

 ---